fernandomaldonado24/London-Bike-Sharing-Dashboard/README.md

-# London Bike Sharing Dashboard
+# London Bike Sharing Dashboard: 👉 [View Report](https://app.powerbi.com/view?r=eyJrIjoiOTExYzdmZjktZThlYS00OTU5LTgwZjEtZTJlYjUyOWMzMDQ4IiwidCI6ImY2OTI5MWY5LTNkYTctNDJiMy05ZjEwLWYyZWFlMjU3ZDVhYiIsImMiOjR9)

 At the start of the project, the relevant variables were analyzed, and once identified, the model schema was planned.
 The key dimensions identified were: Season, Date, Holiday, and Weather, along with a transaction table.
 A star schema was chosen, with the aim of avoiding additional columns in the transaction table to keep the model optimized.